 Microdosing LSD is a fairly straightforward process.
 Essentially, you need to prepare your microdoses with volumetric dosing, consume the microdose at the appropriate time, and follow a month-long protocol.
 Volumetric dosing involves submerging a full tab into distilled water and taking small, measured quantities of the water to microdose.
 To do this, drop a 100ug tab into 10ml of distilled water or alcohol.
-Leave it for a day or so, and keep it in the dark.
-Once the LSD has come fully off the tab, 1ml of the liquid will contain 10ug of LSD.
+Leave it for a day or so, and keep it dark.
+Once the microdose of LSD has come entirely off the tab, 1ml of the liquid will contain 10ug of LSD.

 Microdosing LSD How Long Does it Last?

-The threshold level (the amount at which people start to notice a mild psychedelic effect) varies but is usually between 10 and 50 micrograms.
-The (sub-perceptual) effect of a microdose of LSD can last for up to 10 hours, which makes the time of ingestion especially important.
+The threshold level (the amount at which people notice a mild psychedelic effect) varies but is usually between 10 and 50 micrograms.
+The (sub-perceptual) effect of a microdose of LSD can last up to 10 hours, making the time of ingestion especially important.
 In a light trip, you are high and maintain a certain degree of control and overview.
 With a heavy trip, this disappears, and there is no more control.
 Thinking is highly associative and seems to go in circles.